see it in action

 Stable: Audio processing, lock-free node graphs, coroutine scheduler, channel routing with crossfade transitions.

-Stable: Vulkan 1.3 dynamic rendering, multi-window, geometry nodes, texture pipeline, compute shaders.
+Stable: Vulkan 1.3 dynamic rendering, multi-window, geometry nodes, texture pipeline, compute shaders, GPU readback.

 Stable: Live camera input (Linux, macOS, Windows), video file playback, image loading via IOManager.